There is an option now on your profile page

 See Web Fiction Guide

-for an incomplete listing of serial novels, among other forms of online prose fiction.
+for incomplete listings of serial novels, among other forms of online prose fiction.

 Web Fiction World